IRTF-HRPC/drafts/draft-feminism.md

 Most of the threats women and non binary people face on line, occur on the user levels of application and content.
 Most adversaries are other users, but also include institutions, platforms and governments.

 For a long time, perhaps since the internet became popular, its use ceased to be a functional matter and became emotional.
-The access to chat rooms to connected with people at huge distances, the possibility of having personal e-mails, the appearance of social networks to share music, photos and then video, determined not only the social use of a new tool but also the configuration of digital sensitivities, understood by some as sensory extensions of the body.
+The access to chat rooms to connect with people at huge distances, the possibility of having personal e-mails, the appearance of social networks to share music, photos and then video, determined not only the social use of a new tool but also the configuration of digital sensitivities, understood by some as sensory extensions of the body [ref].

 The internet connections embedded have also meant a radical transformation in the way people access the internet.
 Much more, considering that today most internet connections, especially in the global south, are mobile connections.
 People build their own public digital identities, use private communications to disseminate information, explore their sexuality in text, image and video, share their initmity with others.
 In internet-connected devices, it has become much easier for leisure and work to mix, which implies different risks for users.

 Sharing personal information, and often sensitive data, through platforms that are synchronized with email accounts and other platforms where information considered non-sensitive is published, implies losing control over such information.
 Much more, considering that each platform hosts the information of its users according to their own terms and conditions in the treatment of data.
 For women and other groups marginalized by race or gender, these risks are greater.

 Just as the internet connection can be considered an extension of the body, social problems such as discrimination and exclusion have been projected into the digital environment-- sometimes intensified, sometimes reconfigured.
 And once again, women, queers, racialized people are the most vulnerable.
 Most of the threats they face on line, occur in the user level.
 Most of their "adversaries" are other users, who also act at the user level, with technical or social skills that threaten participation and expressions.
 Institutions, platforms and governments who are adversarial have great advantage.

 At this point, what level of autonomy do these people have as internet users?